EisaK5/40k-Dice-Roller/README.md

 -Utilizes monte carlo simulation to simulate dice rolls required to simulate an attack sequence in the game

+-User inputs sample size, recommended sample size of at least 100 for consistent results.
+For good measure I would choose 1,000 or 10,000

 ## Sequence steps

 ### hit phase
 * attacks are rolled to hit using input ballistic skill(BS, for shooting attacks) or weapon skill(WS, for weapon attacks).
 Ex: BS = 2+ all dice hit on a 2+

+  * hits can be rerolled if checkboxed by the user

 * two variables can be added to hit rolls to incur certain effects from the outcome of the hitrolls.
 Sustained Hits, Lethal Hits.